 Ann Kuttner is professor of Greek, Roman, and Etruscan art at the University of Pennsylvania.

-Judith Schaecter is a Philadelphia-based artist who works primarily in the museum of stained glass.
+Judith Schaechter is a Philadelphia-based artist who works primarily in the medium of stained glass.

 Thayer Tolles is Associate Curator of American Sculpture at the Metropolitan Museum of Art in New York.